 Although SISA includes a set of guiding principles for information sharing, these principles are not translated into enforceable provisions in the Act.
 Moreover, the operational parts of the SISA in some cases directly contradict the principles.
 Significantly, one of the guiding principles is that "respect for caveats on and originator control over shared information is consistent with effective and responsible information sharing".
 This statement is not controversial, but the provisions of the SISA do nothing to facilitate the use of caveats or promote the importance of originator control.
-Similarly the amendment to section 6 of SISA, (a shift from the original language permitting further disclosure and use of already shared information "to any person, for any purpose") which calls for further disclosure to be done in accordance with existing "legal requirements, restrictions, and prohibitions", appears on its face to recognize the importance of compliance with lawful protections, scrutiny reveals that there are currently insufficient legally enforceable protections in place notwithstanding the clear recommendations of the SISA also precludes civil liability for any disclosure of information, in good faith, under the Act.
+Rather than limit the use of information in accordance with caveats, the Act does precisely the opposite by allowing further disclosure and use of already shared information "to any person, for any purpose".
+While the possibility of civil liability might serve as a deterrent to careless or indiscriminate use of information without regard to caveats or originator control, the SISA also precludes civil liability for any disclosure of information, in good faith, under the Act.